YussofKazmi/Joe_Portfolio/README.md

 ### Hello!
 These are various projects I have developed.
 Click on the Project title to go to the Github Repo.
 Enjoy!

 # [Project 1: Big Data Heart Disease Classifier](https://github.com/YussofKazmi/MLB-Deviations-Project)
+### Machine Learning Model implemented on hadoop, in Amazon Web Services
 1. Utilizes Patient Data from a Hungarian Medical Journal to classify if a patient has Heart Disease
 2. Implements PySpark to organize data retrieved from an Amazon Web Services Bucket
 3. Impelents Random Forest Classificaton Algorithm on Hadoop, in Amazon Web Services

 # [Project 2: MLB Teams Deviations Analysis](https://github.com/YussofKazmi/MLB-Deviations-Project)

-### Analyzes Every MLB Team From Every Season, 1871 to 2018, and Computes
+### Organizes Analyzes Every MLB Team From Every Season, 1871 to 2018
 1. List the top 50 teams performances, Top 10 overperforming/underperforming teams (actually won/lost more games than expected)
 2. Computes all team stats for all Home and Away games to deduce if a Home Field Advanatge had a role in their win/Loss Performances
 3. Implements Pandas and NumPy For Data Cleaning, Aggregation, and Analysis